tdgroot/magento2-worker-daemon/README.md

 ## Features

-- Detects and runs all Magento 2 queue consumers
+- Detects and runs all eligible Magento 2 queue consumers
+  - If RabbitMQ is not configured, it will not run consumers that require RabbitMQ
 - Restarts consumers if they fail/stop
 - Supports running consumers in a different working directory
 - Validates Magento 2 installation before starting consumers